Cannabis For Veterinary Professionals

 DOES IT QUALIFY FOR CONTINUING EDUCATION CREDITS?

-CuraCore’s Cannabis for Veterinary Professionals has applied for 20 CE credit hours through RACE.
-Approval pending.
+CuraCore’s Cannabis for Veterinary Professionals is RACE approved for 20 CE hours.

 Please contact your state’s licensing agency or comparable regulatory board (if you practice outside of the United States) to determine if the credits will be accepted as CE credits.